IMF urges UK to "re-evaluate" tax cuts on inflation concerns

 “The Nov.
 23 budget will present an early opportunity for the U.K. government to consider ways to provide support that is more targeted and reevaluate the tax measures, especially those that benefit high income earners,” the IMF said.

-In response, the U.K. Treasury said the government was “focused on growing the economy to raise living standards for everyone.”
+In response, a spokeswoman for the U.K. Treasury said the government was “focused on growing the economy to raise living standards for everyone.”

-The November statement will set out further details of the government’s plan and ensure that debt falls as a share of gross domestic product “in the medium term,” a spokeswoman said.
+The November statement will set out further details of the government’s plan and ensure that debt falls as a share of gross domestic product “in the medium term,” she said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.